nikitavoloboev/data/docs/business/startups/startups.md

 [Try many ideas.
 Many will fail, some will succeed.
 The goal is to find the right mix of successful changes to ensure the long-term health and growth of the business.](https://twitter.com/esthercrawford/status/1590386711179464705)

+Wish more startups did calendar timelines with big events [like Amie](https://amie.so/calendar).

 ## Notes

 - [Put a price on it](https://www.youtube.com/watch?v=0CDXJ6bMkMY).
 And sell.